Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Ultra light at just 26 lbs, this portable MIG welder is a great DIY tool for home welding projects or to keep on hand in the shop for quick MIG welding with a maximum thickness of about 1/8 inch.
 It has important safety features such as overheat protection and a cold contractor feature that keeps the welding wire electrically cold until the welding gun’s trigger is pressed.

 While it’s not as effective for when you need thicker 1/4 inch welds as the Hobart MIG welder, this Lincoln Electric MIG welder is still very versatile.
 It’s able to run as a MIG welder with shielding gas or as a gas-less welder using flux cored wire, and it comes with a good selection of accessories including a hand-shield and chipping hammer/ brush.
 Speaking of useful tools, the best allen keys are a must for your workshop.
+Another portable option is the Hobart Handler 210 MVP MIG Welder, which has an amperage range with a max of 210 amps in a small portable case, dual voltage capabilities, and a variety of voltage settings (either 115V or 230V of input power) for better wire speed control.
+With this Hobart MIG, flux cored wire is provided and used as well, but overall, this great product is rather pricey, so if you’re looking for a low price, this may not be the best option for you.

 In order to select the best inexpensive mig welders on the market, we looked at safety features, ease of use and power output.
 With a focus on mig welders for home use, we limited our search to those that use a regular household power supply, rather than requiring 220V power.